Airflow Summit 2025 is coming October 07-09. Register now for early bird ticket!

 Human-in-the-Loop (HITL) functionality allows you to incorporate human decision-making directly into your workflows.
 This powerful feature enables workflows to pause and wait for human input, making it perfect for approval processes, manual quality checks, and scenarios where human judgment is essential.

-In this tutorial, we will explore how to use the HITL operators in workflows.
+In this tutorial, we will explore how to use the HITL operators in workflows and demonstrate how it would look like in Airflow UI.

 Here is what HITL looks like in a Dag.
 We’ll break it down and dive into it.